Rainking6693/Agent-Market/OAUTH_SETUP.md

 # OAuth Setup Guide - Fixing Google & GitHub Login

+> **Status:** Deprecated (2025-11-22).
+Social login support was removed from the product, so this guide is retained only for historical reference.

 ## Current Issue

 The OAuth login buttons show but fail with "redirect_uri_mismatch" errors because the redirect URIs aren't configured in your Google and GitHub OAuth apps.